 Sue: Bloody hell!
 That giant fly looks amazing!
 And it’s moving!

-Barbara is so overwhelmed by the fly’s presence, she faints.
-Sue is a little disappointed at first – “At least she didn’t scream” – but she eventually decides that Barbara is too brave for nonsense like that and she must have fallen down because the insecticide is slowly killing her.
+Barbara’s so overwhelmed by this fly, she faints.
+Sue is disappointed at first (“At least she didn’t scream”) but she eventually decides that Barbara is far too brave for nonsense like that, and she must have fallen over because the insecticide is slowly killing her.

-When we reach the sink set, it takes a few seconds for Sue to process what she’s looking at.
-At first she’s convinced that they must be standing on a blow-up photograph, but it’s far too good for that.
-And then it slowly dawns on her…
+When we reach the kitchen sink, it takes her a few seconds to process what she’s looking at.
+At first, she thought the cast were standing on a blow-up photograph.

 Me: I know.
 Brilliant, isn’t it?